awscloudgirl/aws-devops-cb/CLI/aws-vpc-ec2-automation.md

 ---

 ### 7. **Associating Subnets with Route Tables**
-Subnets are associated with their respective route tables.
+The created subnets are associated with their respective route tables.

 ```bash
 # Public Subnets with Public Route Table